We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 • You prioritize safety features

-• You want the best in motor performance
+• You want best-in-class braking performance

 Skip if: